 Our research in mathematics education is at the heart of all we do.
 We focus on the usable and transformative—new understandings that can have a lasting impact on practice—informing not only the field, but guiding our design of instructional resources and professional development.
 Interested?
-Contact Margaret Clements, Lynn Goldsmith, or Jess Gropen.
+Contact Jessica Young or Lynn Goldsmith.

 Young students are naturally curious, creative thinkers.
 From preschool to middle school, there is a prime opportunity to tap into their curiosity and engage them in learning that fosters the kind of “mathematical mindedness”—essential ways of thinking and acting mathematically reflected in the CCSS for Mathematical Practice—they will need in high school and in life.
 Through research, professional development, and instructional resources, we work to help educators take advantage of this opportunity.
 Interested?
 Contact Paul Goldenberg or Deborah Schifter.

-Implementing and aligning the Common Core State Standards (CCSS) brings both challenges and opportunities.
-Our participation in the development of the CCSS informs our collaboration with teachers and administrators to improve mathematics education and align instruction with national standards.
-We offer support that advances schools’ and districts’ CCSS alignment efforts and fosters understanding of the Standards for Mathematical Practice—essential ways of thinking and acting mathematically.
+Implementing and aligning the Common Core State Standards for Mathematics (CCSSM) brings both challenges and opportunities.
+We offer support that advances schools’ and districts’ CCSSM alignment efforts and fosters understanding of the Standards for Mathematical Practices—essential ways of thinking and acting mathematically.
 Interested?
 Contact Al Cuoco, June Mark, or Eden Badertscher.

 Our country needs to make a fundamental shift in how we prepare students for algebra.
 To propel this shift, we offer resources on how to develop the key mathematical habits of mind that form the backbone of algebraic thinking.
 We also identify and share new approaches to helping students understand the most thorny algebraic topics.
 Interested?
 Contact Al Cuoco, Paul Goldenberg, or Deborah Schifter.